Criminology class hears from Missing, Murdered Indigenous Women advocate

 Over the past four years, Gallagher and his family have learned about the relevance of raising awareness about MMIWG+.

-He shared his grief and the importance of trying to get over systematic issues.
+He shared his grief and the importance of overcoming systematic issues with Professor Josephine Savarese’s class.

 “If you are an Indigenous woman in Canada, you are 12 times more likely to go missing than a non-Indigenous woman,” said Gallagher.
 “There’s a hierarchy in spirit, in a society where some lives are considered less valuable than others and I feel that at the bottom of that hierarchy is Indigenous people.”